What is a windfall tax and what does it mean for me?

 It would not be the first time a Conservative government has imposed a windfall tax

-Chancellor Rishi Sunak is expected to announce a relief package on Thursday for households struggling with the cost-of-living crisis.
+Chancellor Rishi Sunak has announced a £5bn temporary windfall tax of 25 per cent on oil and gas companies to help fund a £15bn package of assistance for households struggling in the cost-of-living crisis.

-There are reports he will ditch the previously announced energy bills rebate that planned to loan £200 to all electricity customers from October and replace it with a grant that will not have to be paid back.
+He said almost all of the 8m of the worst-off households will get support measures including a £650 cost-of-living payment for families on benefits, a one-off £300 payment to pensioner households and £150 each to 6m disabled people.

-This could be funded by a windfall tax on oil and gas firms that have posted soaring profits in recent weeks.
+He will also double help with energy bills on offer to all households this autumn from £200 to £400 and convert the payment from a loan to a grant.

 So what is a windfall tax?